Rider sitting beside a blue folding 48V ebike during a city commute stop

 • Unlock and Remove.
 Use your key to unlock the battery.
 It usually will not just slide out.
 From our experience, you often need to gently lift or pivot the battery from one end to disengage it from the frame contacts.
 Never force it; there is almost always a specific angle required for smooth removal.

 • Inspect the Compartment.
 Before inserting your new battery, take a moment to look inside the frame's battery compartment.
 Check for any dirt, moisture, debris, or damage to the electrical contacts at the bottom.
 Clean it with a dry cloth if necessary.
+If you're performing a DIY ebike battery replacement, make sure to document each step with photos.
+Some frames have tight clearances that require a very specific removal angle.

 • Slide in the New Battery.
 Carefully align the new battery with the guides inside the frame.
 Ensure the connector end goes in first and lines up with the contacts.
 It should slide in smoothly without requiring force.